ibm-messaging/kafka-java-vertx-starter/ui/src/Elements/Message/README.md

   - `consumer` - for messages that are consumed from Kafka
   - `producer` - for messages that are produced to Kafka
 - `isFirst` - optional - enables additional styling to indicate the first message.
+- `isSelected` - optional - enables additional styling to indicate if this message has been selected.
 - `message` - optional - a shape containing the Kafka topic, partition, offset, value and timestamp
 - `error` - optional - a shape containing the error details.
 Overrides `message`